nitaybz/homebridge-switcher-platform/README.md

 Version 4 includes the following improvements:

-- **Support for Switcher Runner (blinds/roller-shutters)**
+- **Support for Switcher Runner (blinds/roller-shutter)**
 - Added [Custom Timers](###custom-timers) - The ability to create virtual switches that will turn on your boiler for X minutes
-- Automatically detect device types and match with default icon (socket for socket, currently switch for boiler)
+- Automatically detect device types and match with default icon: Boiler > Water Valve, Power Plug > Outlet, Switcher Runner > Window Covering
+- Removed duration from 'Power Plug' devices
 - Removed default 'Accessory Type' for all devices
 - Changed plugin name to homebridge-switcher-platform
+- Added power consumption tracking for all accessories (Eve app only)

 Some things changed in the plugin that might break the way it works for you, you might need to uninstall and reinstall the plugin which will lead to removal of the accessories and the need to recreate scenes and automations - BE WARNED!